goatatwork/LaravelDocker/README.md

 5. Run `docker-compose up -d --build` to start your project.
 This should be executed from the Laravel project's root directory.

-You can no visit your application in a browser at the WEB_PORT specified *(8010 by default)*
+You can now visit your application in a browser at the WEB_PORT specified *(8010 by default)*

 **ENVIRONMENT VARIABLES**